vpulab/GNN-CCA/README.md

 # EPFL Dataset

 This repo is evaluated on EPFL Terrace, Laboratory and Basketball sequence.

-For each sequence, create the following folders as follows,  placing each camera video sequence in it :

-/xx/xx/xx/Datasets/EPFL-Terrace/terrace1-c{0,1,2,3}/terrace1-c{0,1,2,3}.avi

-/xx/xx/xx/Datasets/EPFL-Laboratory/laboratory6-c{0,1,2,3}/laboratory6-c{0,1,2,3}.avi

-/xx/xx/xx/Datasets/EPFL-Basketball/match5-cc{0,1,2,3}/match5-cc{0,1,2,3}.avi

 EPFL videos can be downloaded at https://www.epfl.ch/labs/cvlab/data/data-pom-index-php/

+Place each .avi sequence in theirs corresponding path, e.g. /datasets/EPFL-Terrace/terrace1-c0/terrace1-c0.avi

+Then run libs/preprocess_EPFL.py to extract each frame image to their corresponding folder, e.g. /datasets/EPFL-Terrace/terrace1-c0/img1

+Delete the readme.md under each img1 folder

-EPFL GT can be found at https://bitbucket.org/merayxu/multiview-object-tracking-dataset/src/master/
+The EPFL GT we provide can be found at https://bitbucket.org/merayxu/multiview-object-tracking-dataset/src/master/.

 # Citation